microsoft/vscode-wiki/Performance-Issues.md

-# Visual Studio Code is consuming a lot of CPU
+## Visual Studio Code is consuming a lot of CPU

 High CPU consumption is often caused by a misbehaving extension.

-## Run with Extensions Disabled
+### Run with Extensions Disabled

 The first step is to try to reproduce the problem with all extensions disabled.
-You can disable the extensions either from the command line using the `--disable-extensions` command line argument, e.g., `code --disable-extensions` or from the Extension Viewlet:
+You can disable the extensions either from the command line using the `--disable-extensions` command line argument, e.g., `code --disable-extensions` or from the `...` menu in the Extensions Viewlet:

 ![image](https://user-images.githubusercontent.com/172399/34978338-33e7bf98-fa9e-11e7-9c79-1138936c5c34.png)